List of Bangladesh Twenty20 International cricket records: Most runs in an innings

 The highest innings total scored in T20Is has been scored twice.
 The first occasion came in the match between Afghanistan and Ireland when Afghanistan scored 278/3 in the 2nd T20I of the Ireland series in India in February 2019.
 The Czech Republic against Turkey during the 2019 Continental Cup scored 278/4 to equal the record.
 The highest score for Bangladesh is 215/5 scored against Sri Lanka during the 2018 Nidahas Trophy.

 Fewest runs in an innings

 The lowest innings total scored was by Turkey against Czech Republic when they were dismissed for 21 during the 2019 Continental Cup.
 The lowest score in T20I history for Bangladesh is 70 scored against New Zealand in the 2016 ICC World Twenty20.

 Most runs conceded an innings

-The second match of the Bangladesh's tour of South Africa in October 2017 saw Bangladesh concede their highest innings total of 224/4.
+The third match of the Bangladesh's tour of India in October 2024 saw Bangladesh concede their highest innings total of 297/6.